SSiW Bwtcamp – Welsh in the Wild!

 Here’s a map of the location of Bwtcamp:

 View SSiW Bootcamp – Tresaith in a larger map

 To read more about Bwtcamps in general, have a look at the information given for the 2019 Bwtcamps at Bwtcamps 2019 on the forum.

 Getting around in Wales

-The country is served by rail and Traws Cymru (long-distance bus) services, with local buses branching off and serving towns and villages throughout the area.
+Wales is served by rail (nearest stations Carmarthen and Aberystwyth) and Traws Cymru (long-distance bus) services, with local buses branching off and serving towns and villages.

 It’s often possible to arrange lifts with other bwtcampers ahead of time, but if you’re coming by public transport, the TrawsCymru T5 bus runs up and down the coast between Aberystwyth and Aberteifi (Cardigan) and you can arrange to be picked up from the nearest stop at Tan-y-groes.
 Note that TrawsCymru provides FREE transport on weekends.

 If you arrive at Carmarthen by train, then you would need to take the TrawsCymru T1 to Aberaeron, then pick up the T5 there and go south to Tan-y-groes as above.

 For information on TrawsCymru: http://www.trawscymru.info

 For information on Transport for Wales train services: https://tfwrail.wales/homepage